PVMA Press

 When I was 2 years old, my grandpa bought me a set of Smurf drums, and they were the coolest thing to me because I was able to make my own rhythm.
 So, to say that I didn’t grow up with rhythm in my soul would be a lie.
 I've been playing guitar since I was 3!
 When I was a kid, I didn’t really have too many friends, I would make friends here and there, and I would hang out with my friends sometimes, but the more I grew up, the less I wanted to hang around other people, and the more I wanted to stay at home and create my own music however I see fit.
 I would often work many nights and days learning how to code and build websites to represent my creations.
 If I was going to be an artist, I needed to have a press-kit.
 And if I was going to be a musician, I needed to know how to produce.
 So, I taught myself how, but I'm still learning.

 I always grew up with a dream in mind and a fire in my heart with this passion that was always raging for me to become something in life.
 That something for me has always been to be an inspiration for other artists to have the courage to show their art to the rest of the world without them worrying about the fear of laughter and rejection.
 Not everyone is going to like that you’ve suddenly found your purpose in life, but you have to pursue it anyways.
 My mom says that I was a happy baby, always smiling.
 My dad says that I was born a 1-eyed jack, because, I looked at him with only one eye open right after birth.
-Turns out that I’m a happy jack—of—all—trades, as I did learn a lot trades growing up, many of which I taught myself to do, and I'm a lot happier because of it.
+Turns out that I’m a happy jack—of—all—trades, as I did learn a lot of trades growing up, many of which I taught myself to do, and I'm a lot happier because of it.
 I mean, I even taught myself how to play guitar by ear.
 I grew up writing poetry and creative stories, journaling, riding BMX, skateboarding, coding, photography, shooting, and living in Texas.

 When I moved from Texas as a teenager, it was bittersweet.
 I wanted to stay, I didn’t want to leave all of my friends here, but it was time for me to travel and check out the rest of the world.
 So, we had to move, and we moved a lot.
 But, before I left Texas, I showed all my friends my first DJ playlist at my going—away party, and we all had a lot of fun talking about the music.
 That was my first time ever DJing a party.... with a mixtape.
 When we moved from Texas, I finished Jr high and high school in Colorado Springs, and after that, we moved to Las Vegas.
 Ever since I’ve moved back to Texas, I do find myself missing Vegas sometimes, but… Texas is my home.
 I’m happy here, but I definitely didn't miss the mosquitoes.
 Haha.
 I can visit Vegas any time; Texas is where my heart truly is.
 Yee-haw!